EMCC SENIOR PRACTITIONER IN COACHING

-*CORONAVIRUS SAFETY NOTE: Due to covid-19 safety measures, all or some of the 2021 programme workshops may need to be delivered online via Zoom to keep all participants safe, still with breakout rooms, whiteboard etc and a rich, relational experience.
+Due to covid-19 uncertainty remaining around the world, this programme will be delivered online via Zoom to keep all participants safe, still with breakout rooms, whiteboard etc and a rich, relational experience.
 The fee remains the same – additional sessions, elements and support are already provided online.
 Please be prepared for it to all be delivered online.